How to deal with a toxic manager

 If you say that calmly, it will snap the manager out of this abusive behavior.
 The next time, they will think twice before saying something inappropriate.

-Be cautious, as some senior leaders may react poorly and even fire you.
+But be cautious, as some senior leaders may react poorly and even fire you.

 I know a few characters who would not take it well.
 So, using it on a manager or a principal may be a good idea, but not on a partner or a senior partner.